-The barn and stable, built at the foot of the Merle boulders, take visitors on a journey back into the daily life of 14th century farmers, to visit a house and farm buildings.
+The barn and stable, built at the foot of the Merle boulders, take visitors on a journey back into the daily life of 14th century farmers, to visit a house.

 This barn had two levels : for humans and for animals.

 > "the high end" : which was a dwelling but was also used to store grains ; > "the low end" : for livestock and tools.